 By car.
 Just keep in mind that it’s required to have with you a driving license, a vehicle registration card, and insurance documents.

 By boat.
 Ferries are cheap and Jadrolinija is the biggest Croatian passenger shipping line that maintains the largest number of regular international and domestic ferry and shipping lines.

 Split = Luxury: Raddison Blu Resort / Mid-Range: Divota Apartment Hotel or AirBnB / Budget: Apartments Gajeta

-I highly advice that you do NOT exchange your money at the airport since the rates there are totally not competitive.
+Croatia uses Croatian kuna (kn) and I highly advice that you do NOT exchange your money at the airport since the rates there are totally not competitive.
 What should you rather do?
-Either exchange your money or US dollars at a bank or at a money exchanger; or better yet, just withdraw from an ATM in Croatia with your debit/credit card.
+Either exchange your money at a bank or at a money exchanger at any of the city centers; or better yet, just withdraw from an ATM with your debit/credit card (best to do a big withdrawal to avoid hefty fees from multiple withdrawals).
 There are ATM’s in Split and Dubrovnik as well as in most of the other ports.

-Of course it’s possible to rent a car and then rent a boat by yourself — but if you want a more epic experience, it’s best to book into sailing providers like MedSailors so that you can maximize the MOST of Croatia’s islands!
-Their Croatia voyages starts at about $500 only (or Php 25,000~) and can go as high as $700 (or Php 35,000~) depending on the week that you book into and the kind of yacht that you choose.
-Read here for more details.[/box_section]
+Of course, it’s possible to rent a car and then rent a boat by yourself — but if you want a more epic experience, it’s best to book into sailing providers like MedSailors so that you can maximize the MOST of Croatia’s islands!

 Hello: Bok (Bohk)